darianyang/wedap/README.md

 - H5py
 - Gooey

+### GUI
+WE-dap has a GUI built using [Gooey](https://github.com/chriskiehl/Gooey) which can be launched by running `appia` with no arguments.
+If you wish to use the command line interface instead include `--ignore-gooey`

 Features should be developed on branches.
 To create and switch to a branch, use the command:

 `git checkout -b new_branch_name`